Aspsine/Daily/README.md

 # Daily
 A demo app of Zhihu Daily with full Meterail Design and new widgets.
-It is more slim(only 1.8mb) and smarter(no ad, no account) than official app.
+It's more slim(only 1.8mb) and smarter(no ad, no account) than official app.

+### Contact Me:
+- Github: github.com/aspsine
+- Email: littleximail@gmail.com

 ### Features
 - Full Material Design